Inspection générale des finances

 It is currently run by Catherine Sueur.
 It is placed under the joint responsibility of the Ministry of Economy and Finance and Ministry of Public Action and Accounts.
 Yet, because it is an interdepartmental body, it carries out missions for many ministries.

 The General Inspectorate of Finance is not only a state body; it has been one of the Grand Corps of the French State since the 18th century.
 A small but influential corps, the IGF enjoys a particular prestige: each year it recruits some of the best students graduating from the highly regarded École nationale d'administration, and career opportunities after leaving the IGF are very good in both public and private sectors.

 Assignments

-Missions

 Today the General Inspectorate of Finance conducts a variety of assignments upon request both from its supervising ministries and from other ministries, the Prime Minister or the President of the Republic.
 The IGF has four main missions: